MichaelCereda/CMYKProjectManager/README.md

  Current version:
   - Adds a project via drag & drop
   - Right clicking on the Project root allows the user to open the corrispective directory
+  - Basic files sorting

  In Development:
   - Visualize icons of the files
   - Compress the project directory in an archive (for backup purposes)
-  - Sorting
   - Gedit Menus integration (adding a project, remove projects etc..)

 License